jsem-nerad/raspi-fm/README.md

 Raspi-FM
 =========

-Raspi-FM is a lightweight and user-friendly FM transmitter project designed for Raspberry Pi devices.
+Raspi-FM is a lightweight and user-friendly FM transmitter project.
 This project allows you to broadcast audio over FM frequencies using a simple web interface accessible through a Wi-Fi access point.
 It is based on the [fm_transmitter](https://github.com/markondej/fm_transmitter) app made by [markondej](https://github.com/markondej/) that makes it possible to broadcast FM audio signal.